DNepovim/odyssea/wp-content/plugins/jquery-t-countdown-widget/readme.txt

 1. Plugin options page with Custom CSS section

 == Changelog ==

+= 2.3.17 =
+* scripts do not load on customize.php page
+* removed now.php from js
+* fully tested with WordPress 4.8

+= 2.3.16 =
+* no longer requires now.php
+* widget now accepts only expected values
+* all links now https
+* fully tested with WordPress 4.7.3

+= 2.3.15 =
+* widget scripts are only called on widget page
+* updated method jQuery datepicker was being called in Widget

+= 2.3.14 =
+* accepts numTransObj as object that holds number translations non arabic numerals
+* fully tested with WordPress 4.6.1

+= 2.3.13 =
+* updated version and method of loading remote jQuery UI from google cdn
+* widget now uses esc_attr for the title
+* cloud-city digits have more space between digits for smaller viewports
+* updated jquery-ui-timepicker to version 1.6.3
+* added jquery-ui-timepicker css
+* only triggers callback when required

+= 2.3.12 =
+* replaced top and bottom class names to tc_top and tc_bottom to prevent conflicts
+* renamed js functions to prevent conflict with the theme: Avada

 = 2.3.11 =
 * Removed included language files in favour of WordPress Language Packs